The world of fashion, beyond the hype

-What made you want to create Label AÉ Paris?
+What motivated you to create Label AÉ Paris?

-This international experience allowed me to observe a trend: the standardization of the fashion offer, from Dubai to Helsinki, from Riyadh to Reykjavik.
-In 2002, I discovered Kuwait.
-It’s a real shock, a kind of revelation… I was intrigued by the care given to the abaya, this long, generally black piece that most Kuwaiti women wear: a vaporous effect, rich fabrics, embroidered, sometimes jagged. or highlighted with sequins …
+My international experience allowed me to observe a trend: the standardisation of fashion, from Dubai to Helsinki, Riyadh to Reykjavik.
+In 2002 I discovered Kuwait.
+It was a real shock, a kind of revelation… I was intrigued by the care given to the abaya.
+This long, generally black piece that most Kuwaiti women wear: a vaporous effect, rich fabrics, embroidered, sometimes jagged.
+Or highlighted with sequins …

 Each woman gave this uniform element its own, unique, exclusive character.
-With the development of luxury and ready-to-wear brands, the abaya was less present and I could see what Kuwaiti women wore.
-Colors, layering of pieces, interpretation, adaptation, femininity defined the allure of these women …
+With the development of luxury and ready-to-wear brands, the abaya became less present and I could see what Kuwaiti women wore.
+Colours, layering of pieces, interpretation, adaptation, and femininity defined the allure of these women …

-They mixed traditional and cultural dress codes with Western codes and managed to create original silhouettes, mixing cultures to breathe a new identity into fashion products.
-The Kuwaiti woman has been able to provide her alternative to the standardization of the fashion offer, by playing on singular combinations.
-It is from this observation that I laid the foundations for Label AÉ Paris: a transcultural label that brings together fashion, art forms, discovery and exchange.
+They mixed traditional and cultural dress codes with Western codes and managed to create original silhouettes.
+Mixing cultures to breathe a new identity into fashion products.
+The Kuwaiti woman has been able to provide her alternative to the standardisation of the fashion offer, by playing on singular combinations.
+From this observation, I laid the foundations for Label AÉ Paris: a transcultural label that brings together fashion, art forms, discovery, and exchange.